ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/1-CoRW2.md

 In this lab we will investigate Newton's Experimental Law by observing a ball bounce off the floor multiple times.
 We will calculate $\epsilon$ for two different balls, use our results to predict subsequent bounce heights, and understand how energy is lost to the environment during each collision.

 :::Note
 If you find that your Acoustic Stopwatch is stopping or starting when you don't expect it to, you may need to adjust the threshold.
 The default is $0.1$ a.u.
-Increasing the threshold means the sound will have to be **louder** in trip the stopwatch.
+Increasing the threshold means the sound will have to be **louder** to trip the stopwatch.
 Decreasing it means **quieter** sounds will trip the stop watch.
 Adjust accordingly.
 :::

 :::Note